tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 inside the head of individuals.
 Have you ever found yourself asking one of your colleagues a question along the lines of:

-*What buffer did you use in this experiment?*
+*What antibody did you use in this western blot?*

 One strategy for associating metadata with files is to include it in directory structures and file names.
 This takes the form of file paths along the lines of